codec-foundation/adobe-cc/README.md

 ### FFMpeg

 FFmpeg 4.0 is used for output of the .mov format.

-It is referenced as a submodule of this repository.
-Fetch the source for building with

-    git submodule update --init

 The FFMpeg build is not wrapped by the plugin's cmake build process, and must be made in a platform specific process as descibed below.